awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 **To install the required PowerShell cmdlets**

-1. Log on to a Windows instance joined to the Active Directory that your Amazon FSx file system is joined to as a user that is a member of a group that has DNS administration permissions \(**AWS Delegated Domain Name System Administrators** in AWS Managed Active Directory, and **Domain Admins** or another group to which you've delegated DNS administration permissions in your self\-managed Active Directory\)\.
+1. Log on to a Windows instance joined to the Active Directory that your Amazon FSx file system is joined to as a user that is a member of a group that has DNS administration permissions \(**AWSAWS Delegated Domain Name System Administrators** in AWS Managed Active Directory, and **Domain Admins** or another group to which you've delegated DNS administration permissions in your self\-managed Active Directory\)\.

    For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.